Safeguarding Against Hiring Bias

 The JRoss team have been listening to and learning about the issues currently facing our society.
 Our goal in this email is to talk about bias and prejudice within the hiring process so we can understand its impact and learn how to minimize or eliminate it.
 In this issue of our biweekly email we will touch briefly on how to check for it and how to guard against it during the recruitment journey.
-We feel deeply that all Canadians deserve fair and equal opportunities, and here, at JRoss Retail Recruiters, we are committed to doing our part to make that belief a reality.
+We feel deeply that all Canadians deserve fair and equal opportunities, and here, at JRoss Hospitality Recruiters, we are committed to doing our part to make that belief a reality.

-By removing bias from our retail recruiting strategies – whether it be subconscious or otherwise – we will broaden our candidate pool and therefore create more room for growth.
+By removing bias from our hospitality recruiting strategies – whether it be subconscious or otherwise – we will broaden our candidate pool and therefore create more room for growth.
 We will also deliver improved company performance.
 Research from McKinsey & Company has shown that a diverse workplace delivers superior results, and companies with more culturally and ethnically diverse executive teams were 33% more likely to see better-than-average profits.

 Reinforcing that conclusion, another recent study from Gallup surveyed 800 business units from two companies representing both the retail and hospitality industries.
 The results showed that specifically gender-diverse business units faired better in terms of financial success than those dominated by one gender.
-Results from the study concluded that gender-diverse business units in the retail industry showed a 14% higher average quarterly net profit than less-diverse business units.
+Results from the study concluded that gender-diverse business units in the hospitality industry showed a 19% higher average quarterly net profit than less-diverse business units.

 How to Check for it